I’m a 28-year-old girl living in 2017.

-The Family Hub is a beautiful (I mean, really, I never thought I’d use beautiful to describe an ice box but here we are) 4 door refrigerator with a built in touch screen panel.
-Now get this: you can talk to the fridge and have it shop for you or look up recipes online depending on what products are inside.
-It has built in cameras which allow you to see what’s inside via the touch screen and you can even label each food item.
+The Family Hub is a beautiful (I mean, really, I never thought I’d use beautiful to describe an ice box but here we are) four-door refrigerator with a built-in touchscreen panel.
+Now get this: You can talk to the fridge and have it shop for you or look up recipes online depending on what products are inside.
+It has built-in cameras which allow you to see what’s inside via the touch-screen, and you can even label each food item.
 The fridge also alarms when food is about to spoil!

 The QLED TV

 The latest in TV technology, Samsung claims that the new QLED TV is even better than the already amazing OLED TV.
 In so many words (and at some point charts and graphics), it was explained to me that the QLED is capable of producing color the predecessor TV’s color spectrum doesn’t reach.

 Simply put: I stood in front of both televisions, and the QLED TV definitely has brighter, more vivid color.

 The QLED TV also connects to everything else (and I mean everything) with only one wire coming from the set, which means my future hypothetical living room will be legit Instagrammable, sans hundreds of those pesky input/output TV wires.

 I, personally, have no regard for sound systems/sound quality, but I stood inside the demo room watching a rainforest reel and the ambient sounds made me believe I was, in fact, in the jungle.
 Handy for when I get an itch to travel but am unable to, or for binge-watching a series (and even, God forbid, for Netflix and chill).

 This dandy thing has so many built-in features, there was a whole video about it.
 Fortunately or unfortunately, the only features I needed to be sold on this thing was that it was a robot, it cleaned, and it moved around by itself like a cute, teeny toy car.